chowhao/unopro/README.md

 ##### c program

-Based on the arduino program, we can write,read,erase some bytes in 28c256 by arduino uno, But it can't work efficiencily
+Based on the arduino program, we can write,read,erase some bytes in 28c256 by arduino uno, But it can't work very efficiencily

-For example, we have to write bytes mannualy, we can't burn a binary file to 28c256 by arduino program
+For example, we have to write bytes manually, we can't burn a binary file to 28c256 by standalone arduino program

-So I create the unopro.c to read binary file from PC then send data to arduino uno to complete the program progress
+So I create the unopro.c to read binary file from PC, then send data to arduino uno to complete the program progress

 ###### Step1:compile